 The two tasks gardeners spend the most time on are watering and weeding.

 To prevent hours watering my garden, I installed a drip irrigation system with a timer.
 By spending a few hours (okay, my husband spent a few hours) laying down the drip line, I no longer have to water my garden.

 Weeding my garden by hand took up hours of unnecessary time.
 But once I bought my Rogue Hoe, I cut my weeding time dramatically.
 This one tool has helped me prepare beds for planting and clear overgrown areas fast and easy.

 Speaking of weeding, you will do yourself a favor if you can avoid most of it altogether, and the single best way to do this is to mulch your garden.
 By covering your ground after planting with a thick layer of mulch, you will cut the time spent in the garden dramatically.

 It has been said that we make time for what is important to us.
 Before you begin gardening, set goals you want to accomplish this year.
 It may be as simple as “having fresh tomatoes all summer” or more complex like, “growing enough of these seven foods to last all year.”
 By writing down your goals, and keeping them within sight, you’ll be more likely to carve out time to devote to your garden tasks.

 Start Early in the Season

 Yes, there’s no way around it.
 Gardening takes time.
-But anything worth doing takes time!
-And gardening has always been worth it for me.
+But anything worth doing takes time, and it’s worth it to make time for a garden!
+You’ll find gardening to be worth every minute as long as you use these methods to help you along, especially if you’re just beginning.
 So whether you plant one raised bed or a whole garden plot, I hope these tips will help you to spend your time wisely so you can truly enjoy your time in the garden and enjoying what it produces for you.